Police investigate double homicide in far northern Maine

-CASTLE HILL, Maine (AP) - Two men found dead inside a pickup truck in a tiny town in far northern Maine were the victims of a double homicide.
+CASTLE HILL, Maine (AP) - Police say two men found dead inside a pickup truck in a tiny town in far northern Maine were the victims of a double homicide.

 State police in Maine said Tuesday that they’re still investigating the deaths.
 They say troopers were called to the scene in Castle Hill just after midnight, and the road has been closed since the early morning.